agschwender/pilbox/README.rst

 -  *opt*: The output should be optimized, only relevant to JPEGs and PNGs
 -  *prog*: Enable progressive output, only relevant to JPEGs
--  *q*: The quality (1-100) used to save the image, only relevant to JPEGs
+-  *q*: The quality, (1-100) or keep, used to save the image, only relevant to JPEGs
 -  *prog:* Progressive image saving.

 Region Parameters